 Lunch: Buffalo Soy Curl Salad

 I’m crazy about anything buffalo flavored, and these buffalo soy curls are no exception.
 This dreamy salad tastes like it is sinful, but it is perfectly angelic.
 Go ahead and help yourself to seconds.
+If you're not a fan of hot stuff, try my Vegan Chicken Salad in a wrap or sandwich instead!

 Dinner: Vegetable Bean Casserole